DoctorPatita/spotify-downloader/README.md

 ### Why?

-I was using spotDL (spotify-downloader) to download my Spotify playlists.
+I was using [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) to download my Spotify playlists.
 It's a great project, but I ran into a few issues, such as hitting rate limits, incorrect song matching, and a few other annoyances (which may or may not have been fixed by now).

 Rather than waiting for someone else to fix those problems, I decided to build my own downloader, tailored to my own preferences and needs. spotDL is a much larger and more mature project than this one, but my project does exactly what I need it to do.